-One of the major components to managing lymphedema is compression therapy.
-Short stretch bandages are often used during the treatment phase.
-However, these bandages can be difficult to apply and use.
-CircAid has come up with an alternative method that might just be the solution for some.
+One of the significant components of managing lymphedema is compression therapy.
+Short-stretch bandages are often used during the treatment phase.
+However, these bandages can be challenging to apply and use.
+CircAid has devised an alternative method that might be the solution for some.

-Lymphedema is the swelling that occurs when excessive lymph fluid accumulates in the tissue just under the skin.
-The standard management for lymphedema consists of manual lymphatic drainage, skin care, exercise therapy, inelastic compression bandaging and eventually compression garment for maintenance.
+Lymphedema is swelling when excessive lymph fluid accumulates in the tissue just under the skin.
+The standard management for lymphedema consists of manual lymphatic drainage, skin care, exercise therapy, inelastic compression bandaging, and, eventually, compression garment for maintenance.

 Compression bandaging, although effective in reducing edema, does have its drawbacks.
-The application of the bandages is time consuming and requires skill.
-Furthermore, because patients are not able to effectively bandage themselves, this strategy doesn’t promote self care.
+The application of the bandages is time-consuming and requires skill.
+Furthermore, this strategy doesn’t promote self-care because patients cannot effectively bandage themselves.
 Lastly, wearing bandages can negatively impact a person’s quality of life.
-Bandages can be uncomfortable.
-Hygiene can also be difficult resulting in low compliance.
+Applications can be uncomfortable.
+Hygiene can also be problematic, resulting in low compliance.

 A DIFFERENT WAY TO BANDAGE

-Realizing some of the issues that patients and therapists alike were having with compression bandaging, CircAid created a new way to achieve these results.
+Realizing some of the issues patients and therapists had with compression bandaging, CircAid created a new way to achieve these results.
 They invented the Circaid Reduction Kit.
 The kit consists of a one-size-fits-all, adjustable compression component.
-This component is cut and fit to the patient on site.
+This component is cut and fits the patient on-site.
 This creates a custom fit for the patient.

 The garment is made of a patented, breathable material.
-This material has just enough elasticity to follow the contour of the limb which maximizes comfort and reduces slippage.
-Each garment consists of a series of offset bands that are wrapped around the limb and fastened with velcro closures.
-This allows for quick and easy application, as well as removal and adjustment of the product.
-The patient can easily don and doff this garment, which greatly improves results.
-This quick, simple and therapeutic application of the reduction kit gives the patient a comfortable, clean and effective way to control edema both in the clinic and at home.
+This material has just enough elasticity to follow the contour of the limb, which maximizes comfort and reduces slippage.
+Each garment comprises offset bands wrapped around the limb and fastened with velcro closures.
+This allows for quick and easy application and removal and adjustment of the product.
+The patient can easily don and doff this garment, significantly improving results.
+This fast, simple, and therapeutic application of the reduction kit gives the patient a comfortable, clean, and effective way to control edema in the clinic and at home.

 In the initial case study of the reduction kit, 79% of the patients stated they would continue to use the product to help maintain their condition.
 Seventy percent described the reduction kit as excellent.
-By the end of the trial, clinicians’ view of the reduction kit improved from the initial evaluation with 85% rating it as “excellent.”
-Finally, 67% of clinicians gave the reduction kit an excellent rating for its ability to control edema and for improving the patient’s skin.
+By the end of the trial, clinicians’ view of the reduction kit improved from the initial evaluation, with 85% rating it as “excellent.”
+Finally, 67% of clinicians gave the reduction kit an excellent rating for its ability to control edema and improve the patient’s skin.

 CHOICES FOR TREATMENT?

 The CircAid Reduction Kit is a high-quality, effective option for managing lymphedema.
-Consult with your physical therapist to see if it may be the right fit for you and your needs.
+Consult with your physical therapist to see if it may fit you and your needs.